pozil/sfdc-ui-lookup-lwc/README.md

     ```

 > [!NOTE]
-> `initLookupDefaultResults()` is called in two places because the wire could load before the lookup is rendered.
+> The `initLookupDefaultResults()` function is called in two places because the wire could load before the lookup is rendered.

 ### Saving form state when creating new records (optional)